nautechsystems/nautilus_trader/docs/user_guide/orders.md

 - Order quantity will be reduced as the associated positions size reduces.

 ### Display Quantity
-The `display_qty` specifies the portion of the _Limit_ order which is displayed on the public limit order book.
+The `display_qty` specifies the portion of a _Limit_ order which is displayed on the public limit order book.
 These are also known as iceberg orders as there is a visible portion to be displayed, with more quantity which is hidden.
 Specifying a display quantity of zero is also equivalent to marking an order as `hidden`, and this will be the inferred instruction for those exchanges where the display quantity is a binary all, or none (hidden).